nsgov/Bridgewater-Theme-Drupal7/README.txt

 technologies"), which isn't up to date enough to validate all the extra markup.

+The logo image that appears on this theme is the property of the Province of Nova Scotia and intended for official use only.

 If you have any questions or problems with this theme please email me and I'll get you sorted out.